Tony gets invited to Hugh’s 75th birthday party. Blundetto puts himself square in the middle

 I think Shargel’s complaint stems from a deep-seated longing that all of us share: the desire to live our lives on a less tedious plane than the one that our daily life actually unfolds on.
 We want excitement.
 Characters on The Sopranos certainly share this desire.
 Lil Carmine’s new mansion, Johnny’s new Maserati, Hugh’s excitement over his new Beretta, Mary’s aspirations to be a “cultured” Italian, Carmela’s seduction by her exciting alpha-male husband, Blundetto’s attempt to move up in the world, his twins’ desire for fancier toys – they all reflect a wish to escape the fuckin’ regularness of life.
 Many television viewers, understandably, tune in to their favorites shows hoping that the programs can—at least for an hour or so—transport them into a new and exciting dimension.
 These viewers could certainly get disheartened when they bump up against a fact about The Sopranos: Chase’s series does not give us escapism, but instead demands its opposite – engagement.
 We are required to expend effort if we want to fully appreciate The Sopranos.

 In some sense, Mr. Shargel doesn’t go far enough in his criticism, because The Sopranos is sometimes even less plot-driven than the reality shows and soap operas that he compares it to.
 Reality TV and soaps resort to all sorts of tricks to generate plot and action, but Chase is not willing to sacrifice verisimilitude by using tricks or gimmicks – even if that means forsaking constant plot-generation and forward-action.
-(As is the case with our real lives in the real world, the lives of characters in SopranoWorld are not constantly shaken by shocking twists-and-turns; The Sopranos could accurately be renamed As The World ACTUALLY Turns.)
-Reality shows and soaps may have tricks and gimmicks, but what they don’t have is the quality writing, acting, casting, directing, set design, sound design, music, photography, film editing, story editing, costuming, lighting, location shooting, night shooting, overall high production value and artistic excellence of The Sopranos.
+(As is the case with our real lives in the real world, the lives of characters in SopranoWorld are not constantly rocked by shocking twists-and-turns; The Sopranos could accurately be renamed As The World ACTUALLY Turns.)
+Reality shows and soaps may have some tricks and gimmicks, but what they don’t have is the quality writing, acting, casting, directing, set design, sound design, music, photography, film editing, story editing, costuming, lighting, location shooting, night shooting, overall high production value and artistic excellence of The Sopranos.
 But yeah, Shargel, other than that, you’ve got a point.